-Aside from webinars for the Global Research Network (our first one is posted above), I give talks in the UK and overseas on animals and law, law and nature, and gender issues.
+I often give talks in the UK and overseas on animals and law, law and nature, and gender issues.
 My audiences include universities, think tanks, NGOs, art collectives, and research centres.
-The aim of my talks is to provoke and to encourage critical thinking within a collaborative team.
 If you would like to engage me, please get in touch with your proposed dates and topic, and I will respond with my availability and rates.
-I am happy to participate virtually, as well as in person.
+I am happy to participate virtually, as well as in person where possible.

 Selected Recent Talks

 December 10, 2018 in Paris, France at the Collège d’études Mondiales, for a project funded by the Fondation Maison des Sciences de l'Homme